Steamship fleets based in HONG KONG operating locally to Canton, Macao, Manila, Taiwan, Amoy, Foochow etc.

 Vessels replacing TJITJALENGKA on a former KPM/Javalijn route were the new TJIWANGI 芝萬宜 of 1950 and her almost identical sister TJILUWAH 芝利華 of 1951.
 Built by Van der Giessen at Krimpen near Rotterdam, they were powered by twin Werkspoor diesels delivering a service speed of 15 knots.
 Shown below is TJIWANGI sailing from an Indonesian port in the 1950s loaded fully with Chinese repatriates.
 While such passengers were normally offloaded at Hong Kong and crossed into the PRC via the bridge at Lowu, in June 1959 TJILUWAH sailed from Singapore with 1,250 repatriates bound for Whampoa (Canton), the first time one of the sisters had extended to a Chinese port and said to be the first time since World War II that a passenger liner of this size had visited Canton.

 From 1960 they ceased calls in Indonesia and Singapore and now called at Australian east coast ports, as well as occasionally ports in New Zealand, New Caledonia and Papua New Guinea.
-The photograph below of TJILUWAH was taken at Sydney by David Kirby on 28 April 1961, and it has been provided to us by Russell Priest.
-The photo was previously published in shipspotting.com, and shows the ship at perhaps her most attractive angle.
+The first photograph below of TJILUWAH was taken at Sydney by David Kirby on 28 April 1961, and it has been provided to us by Russell Priest.
+It was previously published in shipspotting.com.
+The second photo by Noel Brown shows TJIWANGI at Melbourne after the 1963 refit, the ripples in the water being reflected on the hull by the bright sun.
+The photos show the ships at perhaps their most attractive angle.

 TJILUWAH approached buoy A1 where the waiting party included RIL harbour craft TJILEKAS and TJI, the latter towing a small pontoon for mooring on the starboard side.
 These ships are a little difficult to see, so posted beneath are closeup photos of TJILEKAS and TJI, found on the Internet.
 Although both ships were based in Hong Kong, they were flying the ensign of the Netherlands.